bluesnap/bluesnap-android-int/README.md

 **Note:**  For each purchase, you'll need to call setup()

-## Launch the checkout page and collect shopper payment info
+## Launch the BluesnapCheckoutActivity and collect shopper payment info (Checkout flow)
 The SDK includes a pre-built checkout form, enabling you to easily collect the shopper's information.
 You won't have to handle card number or expiration date validations, or the storage of sensitive information.

 To launch the checkout flow, you'll create an `SdkRequest` instance with the purchase amount and currency, and then start the `BluesnapCheckoutActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method

+## Launch the BluesnapChoosePaymentMethodActivity to collect shopper chosen payment info (Choose Payment method flow)
+The SDK includes a pre-built form, enabling you to easily collect the shopper's chosen payment information.
+You won't have to handle card number or expiration date validations, or the storage of sensitive information.

+To launch this flow, you'll create an `SdkRequest` instance (without the purchase amount and currency), and then start the `BluesnapChoosePaymentMethodActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method

+## Launch the BluesnapCreatePaymentActivity to collect shopper payment info based on previously chosen payment method (Create Payment flow)
+The SDK enables you to easily collect the shopper's information that was saved before (in case the chosen payment method is a credit card; if the chosen payment type was PayPal or Google Pay, the flow will collect the required details similar to the checkout flow).
+You won't have to handle validations or the storage of sensitive information.

+To launch this flow, you'll create an `SdkRequest` instance (with the purchase amount and currency), and then start the `BluesnapCreatePaymentActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method

 ### Create an SdkRequest instance
 An `SdkRequest` instance is required to pass information about the purchase to the SDK.
 The instance must include:
+ - Price Details (for 1st and 3rd flow):
- - the current purchase amount
+   -- the current purchase amount
- - purchase currency (as an [ISO 4217](https://developers.bluesnap.com/docs/currency-codes) currency code)
+   -- purchase currency (as an [ISO 4217](https://developers.bluesnap.com/docs/currency-codes) currency code)
- - an optional static tax amount (if you want the tax amount to be calculated dynamically, see 'Handling tax updates' below)
+ - Shopper Checkout Requirements
- - billingRequired: if false, the SDK will collect name and country; if true, it will collect also the billing address.
+   -- billingRequired: if false, the SDK will collect name and country; if true, it will collect also the billing address.
- - emailRequired: if true, the SDK will collect email as part of the billing information.
+   -- emailRequired: if true, the SDK will collect email as part of the billing information.
- - shippingRequired: if true, the SDK will collect shipping details.
+   -- shippingRequired: if true, the SDK will collect shipping details.

 ```
-SdkRequest sdkRequest = new SdkRequest(Double amount, String currencyNameCode, Double taxAmount, boolean billingRequired, boolean emailRequired, boolean shippingRequired)
+SdkRequest sdkRequest = new SdkRequest(Double amount, String currencyNameCode,  boolean billingRequired, boolean emailRequired, boolean shippingRequired)
 ```
 An `SdkRequest` instance contain also an `allowCurrencyChange` property: if true, the SDK will allow the shopper to change the purchase currency.
 By defult it is true; if you wish to prevent your shoppers from changing the currency, you can specifically change this value like this:
 ```
 sdkRequest.setAllowCurrencyChange(false);
 ```

-#### Handling tax updates (optional)
+#### Handling tax updates in checkout flow (optional)
 If you choose to collect shipping details (i.e. withShipping is set to true), then you may want to update tax rates whenever the user changes their shipping location.
 Supply a callback function to handle tax updates to the updateTaxFunc property of sdkRequest.